 This type of E&O policy is typically more expensive than claims based policies because the insured is prepaying for tail costs whether the tail gets used or not.
 Another disadvantage is that if a claim arises before delivery to the broadcaster or distributor, any defense costs associated with the claim may not be covered.
 It’s important to speak with your broker about whether Prior Acts coverage is included on your Occurrence Based Policy.

-Tags: Short Film Production Insurance, Film Insurance, Production Insurance, Entertainment Insurance, Film insurance broker, Entertainment Insurance Broker, Film Production Insurance claims, Film Production Insurance Premiums, Film Production, E&O insurance for Films, E&O Insurance, Errors and Omissions coverage for films, Multimendia Risk, Multimedia Risk Insurance, Film Insurance claims, TV and Film Producers E&O Insurance cost, E&O, DICE Policy, Digital E&O insurance, Title reports, Front Row Insurance Brokers, Producers Errors & Omissions Liability Insurance, Producers E&O Insurance, Producers Errors and Omissions Insurance, DICE Insurance, Front Row
+Topics: Short Film Production Insurance, Film Insurance, Production Insurance, Entertainment Insurance, Film insurance broker, Entertainment Insurance Broker, Film Production Insurance claims, Film Production Insurance Premiums, Film Production, E&O insurance for Films, E&O Insurance, Errors and Omissions coverage for films, Multimendia Risk, Multimedia Risk Insurance, Film Insurance claims, TV and Film Producers E&O Insurance cost, E&O, DICE Policy, Digital E&O insurance, Title reports, Front Row Insurance Brokers, Producers Errors & Omissions Liability Insurance, Producers E&O Insurance, Producers Errors and Omissions Insurance, DICE Insurance, Front Row

 Front Row is an independent broker that represents Film Producers – not the insurance companies.
 We can offer you quotes for your project from all four of the Film Insurance companies in Canada: Chubb, Fireman’s Fund, Premiere and Travelers.